leighrobertson512/blog/content/mobile-apps-camp-2017.md

 <iframe src="https://docs.google.com/presentation/d/1I9n3wTS86vCd4Gzfb5I_rBkXhCjuKPwpF8pHvC2IF4k/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-Following the guidelines above, students divided themselves up into teams of two, to create at least two ideas for a mobile app.
+Following the guidelines above, students divided themselves up into teams of two, to create at least three ideas for a mobile app.
 Clever schemes for apps surfaced!
-Without disclosing too much information, students came up with art sharing, Ebay & Etsy combination, Lego building, and virtual reality apps.
-At the end of camp, these ideas and more were pitched to their peers and instructors in presentation form, which held descriptions of their potential applications, user interface models, and justification.
+Without disclosing too much information, students came up with app ideas on art sharing, an Ebay & Etsy combination, Lego building, and virtual reality apps.
+At the end of camp, these ideas and more were pitched to their peers in presentation form, holding descriptions of the potential apps, what the user interface model looks like, and justification for the app.

 ![1](images/mobile_apps/a.jpg)

 ## Programming Languages we Learned

 Most of the campers initially had few or no experience programming.
 After camp, every student had learned core programming principles using the Playgrounds apps to learn the Swift language, Codea to learn the Lua language, and Pythonista to learn the Python language.
 Phew!
-There are plenty more languages out there, we learned about these three.
+There are plenty more languages out there, we learned about these three during camp:

 ![1](images/mobile_apps/j.jpg)